microsoft/WindowsAppSDK/specs/AppLifecycle/Restart/restartApi.markdown

 This spec addresses the **Restart APIs** in the AppLifecycle component.
 At a high-level, Win32 apps can register with the OS to restart in update/hang/reboot scenarios but cannot restart immediately on-command with specific arguments/state.
-This applies to packaged (Centennial) and unpackaged apps.
+This applies to packaged (Desktop Bridge/Centennial) and unpackaged apps.
 This API will address these gaps and provide the ability for any Win32 app to restart immediately.

 ## Description

-The goal of this feature is the new function: **RequestRestartNow**, which will enable any packaged or unpackaged Win32 app to terminate and restart itself on command, and to provide an arbitrary command-line string for the restarted instance.
+The goal of this feature is the new function: **RequestRestartNow**, which will enable any packaged or unpackaged Win32 app (including Console, WinMain, Windows Forms, WPF and WinUI) to terminate and restart itself on command, and to provide an arbitrary command-line string for the restarted instance.

 # API